 Multiroundrobin.com will team up players; therefore, you just register like a single tournament.
 In most cases teams are not static, but they change during the tournament.
 For every match, players have different opponent and often different partner.
 This logic allows to have groups of any number of players, and, even with odd number of players, all the players will always play 4 matches.
 (An exception to the "4 matches feature" is when one or more players don't play all the games.)

-Multiroundrobin.com flexibility will even allows tournament administrators to set multiroundrobin.com to choose whether partners should be kept together as much as possible, or they should change as much as possible.
+Multiroundrobin.com flexibility will even allow tournament administrators to set multiroundrobin.com to choose whether partners should be kept together as much as possible, or they should change as much as possible.
 In both cases multiroundrobin.com will never partner together the 2 players with the highest rating or the 2 with the lowest rating, and teams are created so that the total rating of one team is always as close as possible to that of the opponent team.

 Playing double, what happen when one player don’t show up or leave before playing all games?